 After the 1906 financial reorganization of Sears, Rosenwald became friends with Goldman Sachs's other senior partner, Paul J. Sachs, who often stayed with Rosenwald during his many trips to Chicago and the two would discuss America's social situation, agreeing that the plight of African America was the most serious in the U.S. Sachs introduced Rosenwald to two prominent educators and proponents of African-American education, William H. Baldwin and Booker T. Washington.
 Rosenwald made common cause with Washington and was asked to serve on the board of directors of the Tuskegee Institute in 1912, a position he held for the remainder of his life.

-He endowed the institute to free Washington from fundraising and enable him to devote more time managing the institute.
+He endowed the institute to free Washington from fundraising and enable him to devote more time to managing the institute.
 Rosenwald became a member of the city's leading Jewish Reform congregation, Chicago Sinai congregation, soon after moving to Chicago.
 Its rabbi, Emil G. Hirsch, made a big impact on Rosenwald's philanthropy.
 Rosenwald donated generously to several Jewish community projects in Chicago and served as vice president of Chicago Sinai for many years.
 Washington encouraged Rosenwald to address the poor state of Black education in the US, which suffered from inadequate buildings and materials.
 In his words, written in 1911: The horrors that are due to race prejudice come home to the Jew more forcefully than to others of the white race, on account of the centuries of persecution which they have suffered and still suffer.

 Rosenwald provided funds to build six small schools in rural Alabama, which were constructed and opened in 1913 and 1914 and overseen by Tuskegee.
 As the projects were built by and for Blacks, they showed Rosenwald's intention to remain behind the scenes in this effort.
 Inspired by the social progressivism of Jane Addams, Grace Abbott, Sachs, and the Reform Judaism of Hirsch and Julian Mack (many of whom were personal friends as well), Rosenwald devoted his time, energy, and money to philanthropy.